praveen24sriv/React/README.md

 -When u click on a button it dispatches an ACTION which calls REDUCER function which updates the SLICE of redux STORE (write to store)

 -SELECTOR subscribes to the store and gets the data from store (read from store )

+# jest -

+Jest is a JavaScript testing framework that is often used for testing React applications,